ForNeVeR/xaml-math/Additional-license-info.md

 >
 > [...]

-And Dr. Coolsaet kindly granted us a permission:
+In his reply, Dr. Coolsaet kindly granted us a permission:

 > **FROM**: Kris Coolsaet
 >